moq-wg/moq-transport/draft-lcurley-warp.md

 * Response:
 Provides result of the subscription.
 A response of `OK` is considered as successful subscription and the application should be ready to receive media matching the subscription.
 A response of `EXPIRED` or `FAIL` imply failed subscription  with further details provided in the Reason Phrase, enabling the application to take appropriate action.
 In the case of `REDIRECT` response, the subscriber MUST move to the Relay that is identified in the `Relay Redirect URL` to setup the subscription.

+* Media ID:
+Represents an handle to the subscription to be provided by the peer over the data channel(s) and is populated for successful subscriptions.
+Given that media corresponding to a subscription can potentially arrive over multiple data channels, the Media ID provides the necessary mapping between the control and the corresponding data channels.
+Media ID also serves as compression identifier for containing the size of object headers instead of carrying complete track/catalog/broadcast identifier information in every object message.

 * Signature:
 Signature over all the fields up unitl the Signautre field and signed by the Origin.